brainstormforce/automate-mautic/readme.txt

 = 1.0.3 =
 * Fix: contact tracking history issue.
-* Fix: error handling in list segments when not authenticate.
+* Fix: error handling in list segments when not authenticated.
-* Fix: update get contact by email call to avoid duplicate contacts.
+* Fix: modify get contact by email call to avoid duplicate contacts.

 = 1.0.2 =
 * Optimize code to speed up the process.